awsdocs/amazon-eks-user-guide/doc_source/security_iam_troubleshoot.md

 ## AccessDeniedException<a name="iam-error"></a>

-If you receive an `AccessDeniedException` when calling an AWS API operation, then the [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) credentials that you're using don't have the required permissions to make that call\.
+If you receive an `AccessDeniedException` when calling an AWS API operation, then the [IAMprincipal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) credentials that you're using don't have the required permissions to make that call\.

 ```
 An error occurred (AccessDeniedException) when calling the DescribeCluster operation: